eleflea/PQDet/README.md

 You can also fine-tune from a trained model.
 That will save a lot of time.

 Currently we don't use multi GPUs in QAT in pytorch, see [this issue][4].
-So you need to reduce batch size and learn rate.
+So you need to reduce batch size and learning rate.
 QAT is much slower and consume more memory than normal training.

 ## Export to ONNX